case-contract-testing/contract-case/packages/case-plugin-base/docs/case-plugin-base.matchcontext.md

 ## MatchContext type

-The part of the context used during a matching run - contains traversal functions
+The part of the context used during a matching run - contains traversal functions and any lookup functions that arbitrary matchers or mocks might need.

 **Signature:**